 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Georgia Historical Society series list.
-A significant historical month for this entry is September 1863.
+In addition, it is included in the Works Progress Administration (WPA) projects series list.

 Location.
-33° 36.882′ N, 83° 4.608′ W. Marker is in Union Point, Georgia, in Greene County.
-Marker is on Union Point Highway (U.S. 278) 0 miles east of Boyd Street, on the left when traveling east.
-The marker is in front of a small office Touch for map.
+33° 36.9′ N, 83° 4.556′ W. Marker is in Union Point, Georgia, in Greene County.
+Marker is at the intersection of Fluker Street and Sibley Avenue, on the right when traveling south on Fluker Street.
+Touch for map.
 Marker is in this post office area: Union Point GA 30669, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on November 27, 2020.
-It was originally submitted on February 2, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,259 times since then and 22 times this year.
-Photo 1. submitted on February 2, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on November 3, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 580 times since then and 51 times this year.
+Photos: 1, 2, 3. submitted on November 3, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.